-If you’re thinking of trying something new on-farm, or facing challenges and would like to talk to someone with experience, sign up today and we’ll be in touch.
-You can either sign up to receive support, or sign up to register as a support farmer.
+If you’re thinking of trying something new on-farm, or facing challenges and would like to talk to someone with experience, sign up today and we’ll connect you with a support farmer.

 This free and confidential service is available to all farmers; owners, sharemilkers, managers, contract milkers, and farm assistants.

 Support farmer registrations are currently closed due to an overwhelming number of farmers offering their support.
 Thank you.

 How does Dairy Connect work?

 Not topic is too small or too big for Dairy Connect.
 Our areas of support include, but are not limited to:

 - Overcoming an animal health issue